eibenp/homebridge-gree-airconditioner/README.md

 * speedSteps - fan speed steps of the unit (valid values are: 3 and 5)
 * statusUpdateInterval - device status will be refreshed based on this interval (in seconds)
 * sensorOffset - device temperature sensor offset value for current temperature calibration (default is 40 °C, must be specified in Degrees Celsius)
-* minimumTargetTemperature - minimum target temperature accepted by the device (default is 16 °C, must be specified in Degrees Celsius)
+* minimumTargetTemperature - minimum target temperature accepted by the device (default is 16 °C, must be specified in Degrees Celsius, valid values: 16-30)
-* maximumTargetTemperature - maximum target temperature accepted by the device (default is 30 °C, must be specified in Degrees Celsius)
+* maximumTargetTemperature - maximum target temperature accepted by the device (default is 30 °C, must be specified in Degrees Celsius, valid values: 16-30)
 * xFanEnabled - automatically turn on xFan functionality in supported device modes (xFan actual setting is not modified by the Home App if disabled)
 * temperatureSensor - control additional temperature sensor accessory in Home App (disabled = do not add to Home App / child = add as a child accessory / separate = add as a separate (independent) accessory)
 * disabled - set to true if you do not want to control this device in the Home App (old devices can be removed using this parameter)